Image

 • Mobilize ambitious new political and financial commitments for nutrition

-For SUN countries, the N4G Summit provides a strategic opportunity to prioritize nutrition and make tangible contributions to both national and global health and development goals.
+For SUN countries, the N4G Summit provided a strategic opportunity to prioritize nutrition and make tangible contributions to both national and global health and development goals.

 In 2021, the N4G Tokyo Summit mobilized over $27 billion through 396 registered commitments from 181 stakeholders across 78 countries, 57 of them SUN countries.
-The 2025 Summit will be a crucial opportunity to build on that momentum.
+The 2025 Summit was a crucial opportunity to build on that momentum.

-2025 will be a significant year to accelerate progress towards the Sustainable Development Agenda’s target of ending malnutrition by 2030.
+2025 is a significant year to accelerate progress towards the Sustainable Development Agenda’s target of ending malnutrition by 2030.
 It marks the end of the UN Decade of Action on Nutrition and the renewal of the World Health Assembly (WHA) targets.
-The second UN Food Systems Summit Stocktake and the SUN Global Gathering will also take place in 2025.
+The second UN Food Systems Summit Stocktake will also take place in 2025.

 N4G commitments refer to a set of pledges made by governments, businesses, and civil society organizations to improve nutrition worldwide, particularly for vulnerable populations, including children and women.

-N4G Paris will be a multi-stakeholder summit, advocating for ambitious financial and political commitments and fostering dialogue among diverse actors from around the world, including governments, international organizations, research institutions, civil society organizations, philanthropies, private sector entities, and more.
+N4G Paris was a multi-stakeholder summit, advocating for ambitious financial and political commitments and fostering dialogue among diverse actors from around the world, including governments, international organizations, research institutions, civil society organizations, philanthropies, private sector entities, and more.

 Making commitments at the N4G Summit is a valuable means for countries to galvanize political support, secure resources, and foster partnerships that are essential to achieving nutrition and development objectives.
 By making N4G commitments countries can: